LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/LiveIntent.md

 ### Intent Manager
 In the Conversational AI section, an Intent Manager button serves as the single point of entry for all Intent Manager components, including Intent Builder and Intent Analyzer.

-The Intent Manager homepage is where users can view key coverage and quality stats and you can view the four key elements of Intent Management in one unified navigation: Discover, Build, Analyze, Optimize.
+The Intent Manager homepage is where users can view key coverage and quality stats, and access the four key elements of Intent Management in one unified navigation: Discover, Build, Analyze, Optimize.
 Navigation between Intent Manager sections (Discover, Build, Optimize, Analyze) is seamless and coherent.
 For brands that do not have Intent Analyzer enabled Analyze and Discovery features will be “locked”.

 **Intent Builder** can be found under Intent Manager in the Conversational AI page, allowing brands to create your own intents and entities organized by domain.